 By 2007, CD’s vendors sold around 200 billion CDs worldwide.

 A solid-state drive (SSD), 1991

 The origins of Solid-State Drives (SSDs) dates from the 1950s.
-They were later implemented in semiconductor memory for IBM, Amdahl, and Cray supercomputers.
-The first flash-based SSD was developed in 1991 and it could hold 20 MB of data.
-Around 2007, the first PCIe-based SSD was announced.
+In 1991, SanDisk implemented the first based SSD in IBM, Amdahl, and Cray supercomputers.
+It could hold 20 MB of data.
+Around 2007, Fusion-io announced the first PCIe-based SSD.
 Today you can find SSD is a capacity of more than 10 TB.

 SSD uses flash memory to store data, it doesn’t have a spinning disk and movable read and write heads as the hard disk and floppy disks.
-SSDs are faster, than run silently, and are more resistant to physical shock.
-SSD disk can be connected to a machine using the same data port as HDD, e.g. SATA I, SATA II, and SATA III.
+SSDs are faster, they run silently, and are more resistant to physical shock.
+You can connect SSD to a machine using the same data port as HDD, e.g. SATA I, SATA II, and SATA III.
 There is also a newer standard allowing higher speeds, mSATA, M.2, U.2, NF1 XFMEXPRESS, and EDSFF.

 SSD has a limited lifetime number of writes, you can check them by sing vendors official website, e.g., Samsung Magician Software.

 In 1994 Iomega introduced zip drive, removable floppy disk storage with capacity, first 100 MB, 250 MB, and then 750 MB.
 Compared to 3.5” / 1.44 MB floppy disks – that was an enormous evolvement.
 However, the ZIP drives never replaced 3.5”.
 The users or companies didn’t widely use them, because, at the same time, you could buy a hard disk with 500 MB or more capacity.
 It was just more convenient to go with hard disks as they were the future at that time.